This summer we are inviting high school history students to explore the past in a special three-day program “History off the Page” July 18-21, 2018.

 “Capital History” Road Trip to Washington, DC

 We’re off to the nation’s capital!
-Explore behind-the-scenes with historians and museum curators at the storied Smithsonian Institution and other nationally significant historic sites.
+Explore behind-the-scenes with historians and museum curators at the storied Smithsonian Institution and Library of Congress.

 “Dinner in the District” dine with Washington College student interns and young alums.